Ohio Valley Wrestling

-OVW's television programming originates from the Davis Arena in the Buechel neighborhood of Louisville.
-Their weekly series, known informally as OVW TV, currently airs locally on WBNA-21 and is streaming online via FITE TV as well as the promotion's YouTube channel.
-As of 2020, through various syndication and distribution deals, OVW's weekly series is available to view in over 100 million households in the U.S, and to over 700 million worldwide.
+OVW's television programming originates from the Hotpoint Davis Arena in the Buechel neighborhood of Louisville.
+Their weekly series (branded on-air as OVW Rise since January 2024, and known informally as OVW TV) currently airs live on local station WBNA-21, streaming service Triller TV, and the promotion's YouTube channel.
+As of 2020, through various syndication and distribution deals, OVW's weekly series is available to view in over 100 million households in the U.S., and to over 700 million worldwide.

 History

 Founding and NWA membership (1993–2001)

 OVW was founded by Nightmare Danny Davis in 1993 as a National Wrestling Alliance (NWA) member promotion under the name NWA Ohio Valley Championship Wrestling.
 The company primarily ran shows in the Kentucky and Indiana territories that were formerly run by the United States Wrestling Association, with weekly shows run out of the original Davis Arena in Jeffersonville, Indiana, with larger shows run out of the Louisville Gardens in Louisville, Kentucky.

 In 1997, OVW ended its relationship with the NWA and renamed itself Ohio Valley Wrestling.
 Later that year, Trailer Park Trash became the first OVW Heavyweight Champion by defeating Vic the Bruiser.

 On January 16, 1998, OVW taped the first episode of its weekly television series, emanating from the original Davis Arena in Jeffersonville, Indiana.
 Louisville Gardens ring announcer Dean Hill served as play by play commentator alongside Faye Davis as the Ring Announcer.
 The show featured an introduction to the company by owner Danny Davis, with a main event of Nick Dinsmore and Rob Conway vs Juan Hurtado and The Assassin #2.